isomerpages/moe-yishunsec/_cca/Uniformed Groups/National Civil Defence Cadet Corps.md

 ### Students’ Quotes

 *“NCDCC has taught me responsibility, gave me lifelong bonds, and provided opportunities I'll forever be grateful for.
 Despite the challenges, my squad supported me through it all.
-NCDCC will always have a special place in my heart. "*
+NCDCC will always have a special place in my heart."*

 <div style="text-align:right;">-	Jaydias Ng (former USM)</div>